 There are many types of words not to use in an essay.
 Today I want to talk to you about just three types.
-I’ll also provide you 33 examples of words not to use in your essay to give you an idea of the sorts of words to look out for.
+I’ll also provide you with 33 examples of words not to use in your essay to give you an idea of the sorts of words to look out for.

 I’ll break these 33 words up into three sets: